25 Popular Christmas Words and What They Really Mean

 Despite this obvious connection to pain and suffering, “holly” has more positive overtones today.
 You can wish someone a “holly, jolly Christmas,” like in the popular song.
 The Old English word holen means protector or prince, like Jesus.
 You’ll notice that the evergreen holly remains strong and vigilant through the harshness of winter.

-Think of Krampus kind of like the opposite of Santa Claus.
+Think of Krampus as the opposite of Santa Claus.
 Father Christmas and Saint Nicholas go around giving gifts to children who’ve been good.
 By contrast, Krampus punishes children who’ve been bad.

 Originating in Central European pagan folklore, particularly alpine regions, Krampus is half-goat, half-demon.
 He’s covered in brown or black fur, with horns, hooves, fangs, and a long pointed tongue.
 The name “Krampus” comes from the krampen, the German word for claw.